cloudflare/cloudflare-docs/content/workers/_index.md

 {{<resource header="Storage options" href="/workers/learning/storage-options/" icon="learning-center-book">}}Learn which storage option is best for your project.{{</resource>}}

-{{<resource header="Developer Discord" href="https://discord.gg/cloudflaredev" icon="logo-Discord">}}Connect with the Workers community on Discord to ask questions, show what you are building, and discuss the platform with other developers.{{</resource>}}
+{{<resource header="Developer Discord" href="https://discord.gg/cloudflaredev" icon="logo-Discord">}}Connect with the Workers community on Discord to ask questions, share what you are building, and discuss the platform with other developers.{{</resource>}}

 {{<resource header="@CloudflareDev" href="https://twitter.com/cloudflaredev" icon="twitter">}}Follow @CloudflareDev on Twitter to learn about product announcements, and what is new in Cloudflare Workers.{{</resource>}}